-The 📮 Tooltip options control the tooltip content while hovering over visible objects in the Floorplanner view.
+The Tooltip options control the tooltip content while hovering over visible objects in the Floorplanner view.

-Table 78: Tooltip Options
+Table 35: Tooltip Options

 Option Default Description Allow Tooltips Enabled Allows users to enable/disable Tooltip support for the Floorplanner without needing to toggle all the individual checkboxes.
 Instance Names Enabled Includes the names of all placed instances under the current mouse position in the tooltip text.
 Port Names Enabled Includes the RTL port names of placed instances under the current mouse position in the tooltip text.
 Net Names Enabled Includes all net names under the current mouse position in the tooltip text.
 Pin Names Disabled Includes all user design pin names under the current mouse position in the tooltip text.
 Site Names Enabled Includes all leaf site names under the current mouse position in the tooltip text.
-Site Types Enabled Includes the site cell type of each leaf site under the current mouse position in the tooltip text.
-Site Pin Names Disabled Includes all site pin names under the current mouse position in the tooltip text.
+Site Types Enabled Includes the site cell type of each leaf site under the current mouse position in the tooltip text Site Pin Names Disabled Includes all site pin names under the current mouse position in the tooltip text.
 Device Port Names Enabled Includes the top-level port names of the target device under the current mouse position in the tooltip text.
 Includes the subtile coordinates under the current mouse position in the tooltip text.
 Subtile Coordinates Enabled Note Subtile coordinates may be used with placement region commands on the Tcl command line.

 Partition Names Enabled Includes all partition names under the current mouse position in the tooltip text.
-IO Package /Ball Names Enabled Includes the I/O package/ball names of I/O buffer sites under the current mouse position in the tooltip text.
-IO Use Enabled Includes the I/O use label of I/O buffer sites under the current mouse position in the tooltip text.